harishakaharu/temp_convertor/README.md

 # Temperature Converter App

 The Temperature Converter App is a mobile application built using Expo for native development.
-It allows users to convert temperatures between Celsius, Fahrenheit, and Kelvin.
+It allows users to convert temperatures between Celsius, Fahrenheit.

 ## Installation